aau-claaudia/documentation/docs/guides/performance/performance.md

   You can run the command ``lscpu`` in your instance to determine which type of CPU(s) your instance is running on.

-VCPUs are virtual CPUs
+- **VCPUs are virtual CPUs**

-: One VCPU in Strato does not necessarily correspond to one physical CPU core in a server.
+  One VCPU in Strato does not necessarily correspond to one physical CPU core in a server.

   One VCPU may correspond to one "hardware thread" in the CPU and not one physical CPU core.
 Hardware threads are for example the parallel instruction pipelines in Intel's HyperThreading technology.

-VCPUs are over-provisioned
+- **VCPUs are over-provisioned**

-: In addition to the above, VCPUs in Strato may be over-provisioned to some degree.
+  In addition to the above, VCPUs in Strato may be over-provisioned to some degree.
 This means that the computation time of a VCPU may be "time-shared" with other virtual machines in the same server.
 You may thus experience that a VCPU in your Strato instance is